The fruit of Selenicereus undatus, formally known as Hylocereus undatus. Copyright: @brusorioart

 |October - December||Resting/Dormancy Period.
 Reduce irrigations and fertilisation.|

-If a matured Hylocereus hasn’t flowered during the spring or summer, it's most likely due to incorrect care and its environment throughout the year.
+If a matured Dragonfruit hasn't flowered during the spring or summer, it's most likely due to incorrect care and its environment throughout the year.
 During the winter, reduce irrigations so that the soil almost dries out, along with reducing the temperature a few degrees.
 Provide an area that has at least twelve hours of complete darkness, with an absence of artificial light during the night.
 The buds may start to drop off if it endures persistent droughts or has been relocated in another room.
-The table above shows a basic timetable in which you can follow to significantly increase the chance of flowers during the spring.
+The table above shows a necessary timetable in which you can follow to increase the chance of flowers during the spring significantly.

-Hylocereus is an epiphytic or lithophytic genus originating from Central America.
-It was first described by Britton & Rose in the late 19th century, using the Greek and Latin words hyle, meaning wood, and cereus, referring to its 'waxy' nature.
-The most common species, H. undatus, can be translated to 'wavy edges' in Latin, which is in reference to the rib-like structure of the stem.
-Unfortunately, this plant has little known history or origin, meaning it could be a cultivar that doesn’t exist in the wild!
+The original name, Hylocereus, is an epiphytic or lithophytic genus originating from Central America.
+It was first described by Britton & Rose in the early 20th century, using the Greek and Latin words hyle, meaning wood, and cereus, referring to its 'waxy' nature.
+The current name of the species, Selenicereus undatus, also originates from Latin, with the first section translating to 'moon' (Selḗnē).
+The species epithet, undatus, can be translated to 'wavy edges' that is in reference to the rib-like structure of the stem.

 10°C - 26°C (50° - 78°F)

 Up to 3m in height and 1m in width, with maturity taking up to eight years.
-If you've got images of any tropical cacti that are over twenty years old, be sure to send an image via the 'Contact Me' section of this website!
+If you have images of any tropical cacti that are over twenty years old, be sure to send an image via the 'Contact Me' section of this website!

-Hylocereus will bud in the summer with rosette-shaped flowers, sporting either red, yellow, pink or white appearances.
-Each flower will take several weeks to develop, lasting only a few days once opened.
-Most hybrids or species will produce a sweet-smelling fragrance that'll be most prominent at night.
+Dragonfruit plants will bud mostly in the summer with rosette-shaped flowers, sporting either red, yellow, pink or white appearances.
+Each flower will take several weeks to develop, lasting only a few days once opened - most hybrids or species will produce a sweet-smelling fragrance that'll be most prominent at night.
 Be sure to take photos of your specimen in bloom, as the flowers will only last a few days!

-If pollination is successful, the flowers' ovules will develop into Dragron Fruits.
-For those who aren't aware, Dragon Fruits, or better known in Asia as Pitahaya (Pitaya), can boast a whole range of health-benefits, including Vitamin B2 & C, Iron and Magnesium.
-The outer shell and central pulp (flesh) is also BEAUTIFUL and edible - so have a look at the images below!
+If pollination is successful, the flowers' ovules will develop into edible fruits.
+For those who aren't aware, Dragonfruits, or better known in Asia as Pitahaya (Pitaya), can boast a whole range of health benefits, including Vitamin B2 & C, Iron and Magnesium.
+The outer shell and central pulp (flesh) are also BEAUTIFUL and delicious - have a look at the images below!

-Typical diseases associated with Hylocereus are root or leaf rot, leaf-spot disease, botrytis petal blight & powdery mildew.
-Keep an eye out for scale, spider mite, mealybugs & vine weevils.
+Keep an eye out for scale, spider mites, mealybugs & vine weevils.
+Typical diseases associated with Dragonfruit are root or leaf rot, leaf-spot disease, botrytis petal blight & powdery mildew.
 For more information on how to address any of these issues, click on this link.
-Identifying Common Houseplant Pests & Diseases
+Identifying Common Houseplant Diseases